Djokovic recovers from 2-set French Open hole against teen - WHIZ News

+PARIS (AP) — For two sets and more than two hours at the French Open on Monday, Novak Djokovic found himself being outplayed by a 19-year-old opponent making his Grand Slam debut.

+And yet, to hear Djokovic tell it afterward, he had the kid right where he wanted him.

-PARIS (AP) — Novak Djokovic went from a big deficit to his best tennis at the French Open on Monday, erasing a two-set deficit and grabbing 13 games in a row in a dominant display before his opponent stopped playing because of an injury.
+After dropping a pair of tiebreakers to begin the fourth-round match, Djokovic suddenly went from a big deficit to his best tennis.
+He grabbed 13 games in a row in a dominant display before Lorenzo Musetti stopped playing because of lower back pain and cramps while trailing in the fifth set.

-It took Djokovic more than two sets and two hours to get going in the right direction at Court Philippe Chatrier, but once he did, it became a one-way journey.
-That included a 19-point run for him bridging the end of the third set and start of the fourth.
+“I like to play young guys in best-of-five, because I feel even if they are leading a set or two sets to love, as it was the case today, I still like my chances,” said the top-seeded Djokovic, who claimed 19 consecutive points in one stretch once he got going, “because I feel like I’m physically fit and I know how to wear my opponent down.”

-Musetti, so good at the outset with his one-handed backhand and tremendous touch, is hardly used to this best-of-five-set format at the majors and he sought treatment from a trainer after the fourth.
-This was the second five-setter of Musetti’s career — he won his third-rounder that way — while Djokovic improved to 34-10 when going the distance.
+Musetti, a talented Italian so good at the outset with his one-handed backhand and tremendous touch, is hardly used to this best-of-five-set format at the majors and he took a medical timeout after the fourth.

+“It didn’t make sense to keep playing.
+I couldn’t win any points or stay in the rallies.
+It was hard for me to move,” Musetti said.
+“I was at my limit.”

-How surprising was it just to see Musetti take the opening pair of sets against Djokovic, who is seeking his second French Open championship and 19th Grand Slam trophy overall?
+How shocking was it just to see Musetti take the opening pair of sets against Djokovic, who is seeking his second French Open championship and 19th Grand Slam trophy overall?

 The top-seeded Djokovic never had been beaten at Roland Garros by someone ranked as low as the No. 76 Musetti.
-Djokovic’s only previous loss against a teen at the French Open came back in 2006 against some kid by the name of Rafael Nadal.
+Djokovic’s only previous loss against a teen at the French Open came back in 2006 against a guy named Rafael Nadal.
 And Djokovic entered the day 14-0 in the fourth round at the place.

 Plus, consider Djokovic’s recent form: He was 10-0 in Grand Slam matches in 2021 and hadn’t ceded more than four games in any set in Paris — let alone an entire set — while dropping a total of just 23 games until Monday.

-Eventually, he earned his fifth career comeback from two sets down by limiting his mistakes and making Musetti look like what he is: Someone with plenty of promise but far less experience than Djokovic.
+Eventually, Djokovic earned his fifth career comeback from two sets down by limiting his mistakes and making Musetti look like what he is: Someone with plenty of promise but not much experience.

 In other fourth-round men’s action on the top half of the draw, No. 10 seed Diego Schwartzman saved seven set points in the opening set on the way to eliminating Jan-Lennard Struff 7-6 (9), 6-4, 7-5.
 Schwartzman, a semifinalist at Roland Garros in 2020, next will face 13-time champion Nadal or No. 18 Jannik Sinner — who, like Musetti, is an Italian who is 19.